johnrearden/pa-data-driven-design/README.md

 * **User Story E1** - As a domain specific user, I can view the project dashboard on a live deployed website.
 * **User Story E2** - As a data scientist user, I can follow instructions in the readme to fork the repository and deploy the project for myself.

 ## Dashboard Design

 ### Page 1: Quick project Summary
 - Quick project summary
 	- Terms
 	- Describe Project Dataset
+  - Link to this readme
 	- State Business Requirements

 ### Page 2: Airplane Feature Explanation
 - Units and explanations of the Quantities/Features.
+- Checkbox to view the dataset

 ### Page 3: Get to know the dataset
-- Concretize the data set for by display images of the airplanes in the "middle" and "Edges" of the data set:
-	- Image: One image of each airplane that falls into the minimum, mean and maximum value for each feature (except for the categorical values).
+- Concretize the data set for by display images of the airplanes: One image of each airplane that falls into the minimum, mean and maximum value for each feature (except for the categorical values).
+- Checkbox to view/inspect the dataset

 ### Page 4: Multi Engine Airplane Study
 - State and answer business requirement 2
 - Include:
-  - Airplane data
+  - Checkbox to view the dataset
-  - Multi Engine distribution per Feature
+  - Checkbox to view Multi Engine distribution per Feature
-  - Parallel Plot
+  - Checkbox to view Parallel Plot

 ### Page 5: Wing Span Predictor
-- State and answer business requirement 4
+- Instructions how to use Wing Span predictor (fulfills: BR 4)
 - Include Wing Span predictor that predicts the Wing Span based on features given by user.

 ### Page 6: Regression Playground
-- State business requirement 3 (Do not state business requirement 1 although this page answers this as well)
+- Instructions how to use the regression playground (fulfills BR 1 and 3)
 - "Create Regression Plot" button to generate a regression plot according to the selections given in the drop down menus:
   - Dependent feature, e.g Wing_Span
   - Independent feature 1, e.g. Hmax